 The system does not work without the power supply connected.
 Keep it plugged in at all times.

 The warranty on the system is for one year.
+Click here to see the full WARRANTY.

 All alarms and alerts sound in the pool unit, and at the home unit, and are sent as push notifications to all paired smartphones App along with an image of the event that triggered the alarms.